 To easily obtain information about the other parent’s income and employment benefits, send a written request (via first class mail) to his or her employer.
 If you are a party to a proceeding for child support (or spousal maintenance), the employer has 20 days under Arizona Revised Statute §25-513 to provide the requested information.
 You may make only one request every 90 days.

-Contact us at Hallier Lawrence for help with the child support modification process.
+Contact us at Hallier Stearns PLC for help with the child support modification process.